Using Executive Reporting for the KnowBe4 KCM GRC Platform

 The Gap Coverage and Requirements Coverage Breakdown covered in this PDF report are supplemental data that you cannot see in the console for a singular Scope.
 Currently, these two percentages are only available for Administrators to view within the console–under Global Dashboard–as an account-wide percentage.

 6) Covered Requirements: This is a further breakdown of your Gap Coverage for the Scope(s) included in your report.
 It defines the number of Requirements that do or do not have Controls.

 Ideally, you'll have all of your Requirements mapped to Controls, in order to accomplish your compliance (or general) objectives.

-7) Task Completion Percentage: This represents the number of Tasks that have or have not been satisfied.
-If a Task has not been satisfied it will fall within the "Unmet" percentage of the pie chart.
-"Unmet" Tasks consist of any that are in "Active" (open) or "Failed" status; as well as Tasks that are awaiting approval.
+7) Task Completion Percentage: This represents the number of Tasks that have or have not been satisfied as part of the Scope(s) you've selected for the report.
+If a Task has not been satisfied it will fall within the Unmet percentage of the pie chart.
+Unmet Tasks consist of any that are in Active (open) or Failed status; as well as Tasks that are awaiting approval.

 8) Number of Past Due Tasks: This is a count of the Tasks that are within a 1-7 day window past the due date.

 9) Task Completion Progress: This line graph represents the progress of the Task completions since the last time the Executive Report was generated.